 Recently, \cite{ABMM16} showed that a single hidden layer ReLU network can be trained in polynomial time when dimension of input, $w_0$, is constant.

-Based on the above discussion, we see that the complexity status of training the multi-layer fully-connected ReLU neural network remains open.
+Based on the above discussion, we see that the status of the complexity of training the multi-layer fully-connected ReLU neural network remains open.
 Given the importance of the ReLU NN, this is an important question.
 In this paper, we take the first steps in resolving this question.

 \paragraph{Main Contributions}